 It’s important to us that you visit us to get a better understanding of the breed, and just as importantly identify if we’re the right breeder for you.

-We’re about 90 mins north of Melbourne on a large property which we set up specifically for the Portuguese Water Dog – the only one of its type in Australia, and one of very few in the world.
+Allow 2 hours to get to us – we are north of Melbourne on a large property which we set up specifically for the Portuguese Water Dog – the only one of its type in Australia, and one of very few in the world.

 Please wear old clothes.
 You can have the opportunity to see a lot of dogs, or a handful – which suits most.
 We will show you energetic dogs, and not the ones that are trained within an inch of their life – it’s important I show you the real dog, not one that is on its best behaviour and sits meekly at your feet for an hour, because that’s not a realistic picture of the breed.